TheLittleNestPlayschool/TheLittleNest/docs/26-character-bible.md

 If removing a character makes the experience less meaningful, the character has purpose.

 If removing a character changes nothing, the character should not be there.

+Every appearance should answer one question:

+"What experience does this character create?"